Philatelic investment: Overview

 Investing in rare stamps requires a high degree of expertise and can be very risky for the novice.
 Rare stamps are among the most portable of tangible investments, take up little space but require careful storage as condition is one of the most important factors in determining the value of a stamp.
 Other tangible investments include art, antiques, precious metals, rare coins and many others that are all termed alternative investments.
 Interest in stamps as an investment tends to increase when traditional investments are not doing well, causing investors to seek alternatives.
 The increasing age of the population in western countries has also been credited with a resurgence in interest in stamps.

 A British auctioneer warned: "Unless you know what you are doing – and this only comes with many years of experience – it is very difficult to buy sensibly and at the right prices.
 When you buy on a retail basis, you have to overcome the profit margins the dealer has built into his selling price, plus VAT.
 When you sell, you also have to overcome dealing charges, whether you sell to an auction house or a dealer.
 That would consume an awful lot of value.
 To overcome that mark-up and sell at a profit would require quite a few years of appreciation."

 Before investing

 A German 1 Reichsmark stamp.
 One of the most common and least valuable stamps in the world.

-A stamp investor should have a good knowledge of:
+A stamp investor should have knowledge of: